Healthdirect Free Australian health advice you can count on.

 Internal factors

-Personal factors such as family history, personality and drug and alcohol use can leave you more vulnerable to depression.
 People with a family history of depression are at greater risk, possibly because of genetic factors.
 However not everyone who has a parent or sibling with depression will develop it themselves.
-Personality traits — such as perfectionism, low self-esteem and a tendency to worry — can also make depression more likely, but here too the link is not direct.

 Drug and alcohol use can be both the cause and a consequence of depression.
-Reducing alcohol consumption can be very helpful for people with depression, and you can get help from the National Alcohol and Other Drug Hotline on 1800 250 015.
+Reducing alcohol consumption can be very helpful for people with depression.
+You can get help from the National Alcohol and Other Drug Hotline on 1800 250 015.

-Complex chemical changes that occur in the body, particularly in the brain, when people have depression.
+Complex chemical changes occur in the body, particularly in the brain, when people have depression.
 Medical conditions can affect the way your brain regulates your moods.
-Many of the medicines used to treat depression work on these chemical aspects of depression, and have been shown to be very effective in helping to manage severe depression.
+Many of the medicines used to treat depression work on these chemical aspects of depression.

 How is depression diagnosed?

 If you are concerned about your mental health, or the mental health of someone you care about, it’s important you speak with a health professional, such as a GP.
 A mental health assessment usually involves a discussion or answering a questionnaire, as well as a physical examination.
-This will help your doctor differentiate between mental and physical health problems.
+This will help your doctor identify the cause of your symptoms.

 When should I see my doctor?

-If you are experiencing symptoms of depression, its best to seek help early and your GP is a good place to start.
-There's no need to struggle on your own.
+If you are experiencing symptoms of depression, its best to seek help early.
+The sooner your symptoms are addressed, the better the outcome will likely be.
+Your GP is a good place to start.
 Seek help:

 • if you are feeling sad, teary or overwhelmed most of the time